dsl-logo

 This will cover each partner for costs related to being treated as a private patient in a public or private hospital.
 For example, it might cover the cost of undergoing surgery, including medical costs and related costs like accommodation, transport and even meals while you’re in hospital.

-Couples can choose the tier of hospital cover that suits them (Basic, Bronze, Silver or Gold), with varying inclusions and cover levels depending on what you choose.
+Couples can choose the tier of Hospital cover that suits them (Basic, Bronze, Silver or Gold), with varying inclusions and cover levels depending on what you choose.
 With a couples Hospital policy, each partner will be covered by the same tier of cover.

 If you and your partner want to be covered for pregnancy and birth-related services, you will need to choose a suitable level of hospital cover (usually this means the highest cover levels).
 There is typically a 12-month waiting period on claims relating to pregnancy and birth.